Brandeis University Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Brandeis, approximately 43% of students took out student loans averaging $7,431 a year.
 That adds up to $29,724 over four years for those students.

-How Much Money Do Brandeis Graduates Make?students who graduate with a bachelor's degree from Brandeis make about $57,900 a year during their first few years of employment after graduation.
+How Much Money Do Brandeis Graduates Make?students who graduate from Brandeis with a bachelor's degree go on to jobs where they make an average salary of $57,900 in their early years.
 This is good news for future Brandeis graduates since it is 45% more than the average college graduate's salary of $39,802 per year.

 Location of Brandeis University